Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 MineralsGenomic stability

 Zinc is an essential trace element, involved in a very large number of the body's reactions.
 Its strongest benefit concerns natural defenses: zinc contributes to the normal function of the immune system.
 On equally solid ground, it contributes to the protection of cells from oxidative stress, meaning the wear caused by oxidation.
 It also contributes to normal DNA synthesis, a function central to cell renewal.
-The effects on skin, cognition, bones and hormonal balance are more moderate, yet consistent across studies.
+Skin, hair, nails, vision, bones, cognitive function and testosterone levels are among the other functions it helps maintain.
 With age, zinc status tends to decline, driven by lower dietary intake and less efficient intestinal absorption.
 A steady intake aims to preserve these immune and cellular functions over the years.

 Mechanism of Action